-The Math Minds Quest
+Math Minds

 The Math Minds Quest is mathematics focused.
-Children engage in activities that use games or puzzles to foster fluency, they may pose and solve their own problems related to the theme of a project or try out others' problem-solving strategies.
+Children engage in activities that use games or puzzles to foster fluency.
+They may pose and solve their own problems related to the theme of a project or try out others' problem-solving strategies.
 They may also work on mathematical aspects of a literacy task.

-Play and Learn Quest
+Play & Learn

-During the Play and Learn Quest children have opportunities to engage in sociodramatic play relevant to the project.
-For example during Kindergartners Care, children act as botanists or florists to show care to plants or flowers.
-Depending on the week, children may also build objects and structures using blocks, recycled, or natural materials.
+During the Play & Learn Quest, children have opportunities to engage in games and sociodramatic play relevant to the project.
+For example, during Kindergartners Care, children act as botanists or florists to show care to plants or flowers.
+Depending on the week, children may also build objects and structures using blocks and recycled or natural materials.

-Message Making Quest
+Message-Making

-The Message Making Quest is composed of teacher-directed learning experiences that focus on writing and literacy activities that support children in completing project products.
-For example, in Kindergarteners Care!, children write letters to the recipient of the care basket they are creating.
+The Message-Making Quest is composed of teacher-directed learning experiences that focus on writing and literacy activities that support children in completing project products.
+For example, in Kindergartners Care, children write letters to the recipient of the care basket they are creating.

-Exploration/Investigation Quest
+Exploration/Investigation